codio-templates/advanced-features-python/.guides/content/The-Custom-Script-ada6.md

 [See Functions](open_file .guides/custom_test_script.py panel=0 ref="def" count=33)

 Each function returns a boolean value and tests an aspect of the student code.
-One function that will always be there is `check_output`.
-The number of other functions and their specifics depend on the coding problem.
+The number of functions for you grading script will depend on the number of aspects you are evaluating from the student code.

 ## Feedback

 [See Feedback](open_file .guides/custom_test_script.py panel=0 ref="if not" count=24)

 Each function above is called separately.
 If they return `False`, then feedback should be given to the student as to why their code did not pass the code test.
-Output from `print` statements is rendered in the Guide, which is displayed on a webpage.
+Output from `print` statements in an advanced code test can render HTML.
 So printing HTML tags will output HTML.

 ## Returning the Result